-The Junior Women’s National Team Program for 2013 will compete in the 2013 ISF Junior Women’s World Championships, which takes place in Brampton, Ontario, from July 1-7, 2013.
-The purpose of this document is to set out the process that will be used by Softball Canada to select athletes to the 2013 ISF Junior Women’s World Championship Team.
+The Junior Women’s National Team Program for 2015 will compete in the 2015 ISF Junior Women’s World Championships, which takes place in Oklahoma City, Oklahoma from August 9-15, 2015.
+The purpose of this document is to set out the process that will be used by Softball Canada to select athletes to the 2015 ISF Junior Women’s World Championship Team.

 This selection process has the following objective:

-- Select the best possible Team for the 2013 ISF Junior Women’s World Championship.
+- Select the best possible Team for the 2015 ISF Junior Women’s World Championships.
 While some objective criteria will be used to select the Team, it is also recognized that there is a significant subjective element.
-Subjective elements include such factors as previous and current performance, experience, positional requirements, leadership and team cohesion.
+Subjective elements include such factors as previous and current performance, experience, positional requirements, leadership, and team cohesion.

 SECTION 2 – ELIGIBILITY

-To be eligible to be selected to the Team an athlete must be in good standing with Softball Canada, must be a Canadian Citizen holding a Canadian passport valid up to 6 months after the World Championships (that is to December 31, 2013), or alternatively must be a person eligible for Canadian Citizenship who is actively pursuing Citizenship.
+An athlete is eligible for selection to the Team so long as they are: (1) in good standing with Softball Canada, and (2) a Canadian Citizen holding a Canadian passport valid up to 6 months after the 2015 ISF World Championships (February 15th, 2016), or a person eligible for Canadian Citizenship who is actively pursuing Citizenship.